schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dictated Boardroom

-A kindergarten teacher shocks a intruder at a beaten secret door.
+A kindergarten teacher shocks an intruder at a beaten secret door.

 ## Correlated Variation